basonjui/h3-py-samples/README.md

 This repository contains sample notebooks & helper transformation functions of h3-py: Uber's H3 Hexagonal Hierarchical Geospatial Indexing System in Python.

-As I continue to work on H3 projects, I will update this repository with useful H3 samples and transformation functions.
+As I continue to work on H3 projects and learn new things, I will update this repository with useful H3 samples, transformation functions, tips, and perhaps common challenges.

 ### H3